UK Biotechnology Courses

 Introduction to Biotechnology

-A degree in Biotechnology will provide students with the training and skills needed to succeed in the area of controlled and deliberate manipulation of biological systems for the manufacture of products such as antibiotics, industrial chemicals and genetically modified crops.
+Biotechnology, sometimes referred to as biosciences, provides students with the skills needed to succeed in the area of controlled and deliberate manipulation of biological systems for the manufacture of products such as antibiotics, industrial chemicals and genetically modified crops.
 In the UK, Biotechnology provides a firm basis for pursuing a career in any aspect of science.

 Biotechnology modules can include biotechnology and management, environmental biotechnology, food biotechnology, pharmaceutical science, biological chemistry, drug discovery, molecular biology, cell biology, proteins and enzymes, genes and genomics, protein structure and function, immunology and biochemical and chemical engineering.
 Many Biotechnology courses offer sandwich placements in the industry, with world leaders such Astrazeneca, Avecia, Glaxosmithkline, Unilever and Syngenta all maintaining close links with universities in the UK.

 Biotechnology graduates will find roles in the areas of molecular biology, genetics, biochemistry, drug discovery, immunology and other sciences.
-Careers also exist in quality assurance, medicine and food production and downstream processing.
+Careers also exist in quality assurance, medicine and food production.

 Biotechnology applicants must have studied chemistry, plus one other science subject (although not mandatory at all universities) alongside maths.
 An ideal combination would be chemistry and two further science subjects.